ONLYOFFICE/docspace-api-sdk-javascript/docs/SettingsNotificationsApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new Api.SettingsNotificationsApi();
+let apiInstance = new DocspaceApiTypescript.SettingsNotificationsApi();
-let type = new Api.NotificationType(); // NotificationType | The type of notification to query, specified in the route. apiInstance.getNotificationSettings(type, (error, data, response) => {
+let type = new DocspaceApiTypescript.NotificationType(); // NotificationType | The type of notification to query, specified in the route. apiInstance.getNotificationSettings(type, (error, data, response) => {
   if (error) {
     console.error(error);